therealhackmeehan/ubacktest_docs/src/content/docs/Getting Started/intro.md

 These signals will guide the backtesting engine to simulate what would’ve happened if you'd followed those decisions with historical stock data.

 ### Here’s What It Looks Like:
-The backtest engine may supply you with data that looks like this.
+The backtest engine will supply you with data that looks like this:

 ```
      high    low     open    close   volume    timestamp